 If the reel does not go up or down evenly, it may be necessary to bleed the slave cylinder.
 Complete this procedure only when header drive is disengaged and header is on the ground.
 Lower the reel to the bottom of the cylinder stroke.
-The reel cylinders have a center to center collapsed length of 18".
-Fully extended, cylinder length is 28".
-There are two methods of bleeding the system.
-Please refer to Bleeding Air Out Of Reel Lift Circuit: on page 105 for details.
+The reel cylinders have a center to center collapsed length of 24".
+Fully extended, cylinder length is 40".

+There are two methods of bleeding the system, they can be found on the following page.